HardyUnine/House-Prices-Model/explanations/report.md

    - Apply SARIMA/SARIMAX models
    - Use log transformation, differencing, decomposition, and exogenous features for forecasting

----

-This structured approach combines theoretical knowledge with practical implementation, ultimately delivering a robust statistical pipeline for understanding and predicting housing prices.
+This structured approach combines theoretical knowledge with practical implementation, hopefully delivering a robust statistical pipeline for understanding and predicting housing prices.

 # II.
 Data Cleaning and Preparation